Open Research Questions

 - How convergent is human-style compassion for the suffering of others, including other species?
 Is this an incidental spandrel of human evolution, due to mirror neurons and long infant-development durations requiring lots of parental nurturing?
 Or will most high-functioning, reciprocally trading civilizations show a similar trend?

 - Even human society could be a lot more violent than it is, but how much is our relative peacefulness an intrinsic property of having a high-functioning economically successful civilization and how much is due to our path-dependent history?
-We suppose there are non-democracies where technological sophistication is still substantial.
+Note that there are non-democracies where technological sophistication is still substantial.

 - How likely are we to encounter ETs of various types before we go extinct or become permanently closed off from them due to the expansion of the universe?